1500+ Free Lightroom Presets for Any Occasion

 Pretty much all styles are catered for, both modern and vintage.
 With so many to choose from it may take you a while to find the ones you really like, but there should be something here for everyone.

-This set of 34 presets has racked up over 1.7 million downloads to date, and it’s easy to see why.
+This set of 12 presets has racked up millions of downloads to date, and it’s easy to see why.

 The colors are styled after film stock, like so many other presets.
 But with a few high contrast options, you can achieve a far punchier look than you’ll get with many similarly designed collections.